Car85/batstats/README.md

 - **Dynamic Data Visualization**: Generate linecharts, barcharts and correlation Matrix.
 - **Customizable Box Plots**: Analyze numerical data with the option to select categorical variables.
 - **Drag-and-Drop CSV and Excel Upload**: Easily upload any CSV and Excel files for analysis.
 - **User-Friendly UI**: Scroll-snapping navigation for seamless interaction between sections.
+- **Landscape Dashboard**: Download your landscape dashboard in a pdf file.

 ---